hdeiner/GitHubLFS-sample/readme.md

 (Where *.mp4 is the pattern of filenames that you wish to track.)

 $ git add .gitattributes
-$ git commit -m "track *.mp4 files using Git LFS"
+$ git add 2019.01.31 Chantilly Hackathon 2019!
+Recap.mp4

-$ git add *.mp4
+$ git add readme.md
-$ git commit -m "add mp4 file"
+$ git commit -m "Tracking mp4 files with Git LFS"

 Now, when you push, things will be fine again.